aservet1/jRAPL-1/README.md

 doWork();
 m.stop();

-EnergyMeasurement[] last100 = m.getLastKMeasurements(100); // for if necessary to do online processing of energy, as opposed to profiling and dumping.
+EnergyMeasurement[] last100 = m.getLastKMeasurements(100); // if you want to do online processing of data m.writeFileCSV('data/monitored-activity.csv'); // if you want to save the measurements for later processing

-m.writeFileCSV('data/monitored-activity.csv');

 m.deactivate();
 ```
-This will take energy samples ever 100ms while `doWork()` executes and will then dump the collected data to a CSV file.
+This will take energy samples every 100ms while `doWork()` executes and provide the samples to the user either in energy object or file format.

 ### Contact
 Any questions, feel free to email.
 Alejandro Servetto {aservet1@binghamton.edu}